jwobser/AoC21/README.md

 ### Part 2
 Borrowed an idea from Day 3, and made a forward list of all the boards that had not won yet.
 As numbers are drawn and boards win, they get removed from the list.
 This means checking for winners gets faster towards the end, as fewer and fewer boards are in play.

+## Day 5
+### Part 1
+First test to see if it's diagonal, and if it is skip it.
+The just update an array with how many times a line has been drawn over a pixel.
+### Part 2
+Adding the diagonals wasn't too hard.

 ## Day 6
 ### Part 1
 Vectors!
 I still want to go back and benchmark my original brute force implementation, which tracked each fish individually, decrementing their counters and appending lanternfish to the vector as they were born.
 Despite being brute force, I honestly didn't notice how slow it was.
 I wonder how much slower it would have been in Python for example.